silverstripe/cwp/docs/en/03_How_tos/external_http_requests_with_proxy.md

 Use of `fopen()` and `file_get_contents()` to retrieve remote content are discouraged - and are disabled by default on new CWP stacks - due to security risks.
 </div>

-Instead, CWP recommends using curl commands, or ideally using a PHP library such as [Guzzle](https://github.com/guzzle/guzzle).
+Instead, CWP recommends using cURL commands, or ideally using a PHP library such as [Guzzle](https://github.com/guzzle/guzzle).

 ## Disabling egress proxy